 It is work characterized by a mix of extreme highs and extreme lows.
-The adventure that is touring some of the most exotic destinations on earth also doubles up as a round the clock service job for the yacht crew, specifically the Superyacht stewardess.
+The adventure that is touring some of the most exotic destinations on earth also doubles up as around the clock service job for the yacht crew, specifically the Super Yacht stewardess.

 A yacht stewardess is charged with the responsibility of making sure the hospitality and accommodation bit of the guest’s stay is up to standard, any time any day.
 This then begs the question: What is the Super Yacht Stewardess Salary?

-- First and second mate/bosun
+- First officer

-The number of the crew members, except the captain, of course, depends on the size of the yacht and/or the number of guests.
+A stewardess’ work is complemented by that of the other crew members.
+The number of crew members, except the captain, of course, depends on the size of the yacht and/or the number of guests.

 This goes to show that for each crew member there’s a clear job description.
 For the stewardess, the job description comprises a host of tasks; some of which are sometimes not put in writing.

-- There’s the chief or head stewardess, senior or first stewardess and a junior stewardess or stewardesses depending on the size of the yacht.
+Senior or first stewardess and a junior stewardess or stewardesses depending on the size of the yacht.
 The senior and junior stewardesses mostly feature in major and medium-size yachts.

-- The stewardess is expected to provide 7-star services when it comes to dining, drinking, laundry and cleaning up services, floral arrangements and cabin preparation.
+The job description is a cocktail of housekeeping activities which needs a can-do attitude for the better part of the day.
+The stewardess is expected to provide 7-star services when it comes to dining, drinking, laundry and cleaning up services, floral arrangements and cabin preparation.

-- A stewardess is answerable to the chief stewardess or the captain of the yacht she is on.
+A stewardess is answerable to the chief stewardess or the captain of the yacht she is on.

-She should be fast to learn every guest’s preferences and need, and use this to make them as comfortable as possible on the yacht.
+She should be fast to learn every guest’s preferences and need and use this to make them as comfortable as possible on the yacht.

 For one to qualify as a stewardess, they would need a convincing background in the service industry such as customer care or hospitality, culinary mastery and/or housekeeping.

-In addition, it may not be written, but a stewardess is a discrete person who practices confidentiality and displays good organizational skills.
+In addition, it may not be written but a stewardess is a discrete person who practices confidentiality and displays good organizational skills.
 A Chief stewardess may also be called upon to see to IT/ accounting and management matters.

-- The guest also expects that the stewardess speaks his/her native language, therefore being multi-lingual comes in handy.
+The guest also expects that the stewardess speaks his/her native language, therefore being multi-lingual comes in handy.

 Upon review of this information, we re-visit the earlier question:

-- A look at the industry’s salaries reveals that position matters and hence a chief stewardess’ salary is not similar to a junior stewardess’ salary.

-- Neither is a 20-30 meter yacht stewardess’ salary the same as one working in an 80 meter plus yacht.
+A look at the industry’s salaries reveals that position matters and hence a chief stewardess’ salary is not similar to a junior stewardess’ salary neither is a 20-30 meter yacht stewardess’ salary the same as one working in an 80 meter plus yacht.

-Besides the position and size of the yacht, experience, use of the yacht (charter or private) and the style of the boat (power or sail) play a major role in determining how much a stewardess on Super yacht gets paid.
+Besides position and size of the yacht, experience, use of the yacht (charter or private) and the style of the boat (power or sail) play a major role in determining how much a stewardess on Superyacht gets paid.

 Other contributing factors include qualifications of the stewardess and the travelling itinerary of the yacht.